Specialties

 → Learn more about Anxiety & Nervous System Therapy

-Trauma, C-PTSD & EMDR Therapy
+Trauma, C-PTSD & Developmental Adversity

 Trauma isn’t only what happened — it’s how your system learned to survive.